RyanCCollins/slush-react-generator/README.md

 > React redux generator for automating tedious react component setup, will eventually be integrated into the [React Redux Simple Starter](https://github.com/RyanCCollins/react-redux-simple-starter) project.

+### Status
+NOTE: Please do not use this generator yet.
+It needs to be tested before release.
+The information on this page are here only for reference.

 ## Getting Started